GrigorijSchleifer/codeNewbie/README.md

-# codeNewbie
+# doseMycode

 Teaching Platform for Strengthening Data Science Competence in Medicine

-Digitalization has finally caught up with our everyday lives and most areas of medicine.
-Medical data is becoming increasingly complex, and the correct interpretation of this data enables the safety of our patients.
-We would like to build a platform for data science education and prepare colleagues in healthcare for the challenges that the digitalization of medicine brings. <br><br>
+Digitalization has finally caught up with our everyday lives, impacting various areas of medicine.
+Medical data is growing increasingly complex, and accurately interpreting it is vital for ensuring patient safety.
+We aim to develop a platform for data science education that prepares healthcare colleagues for the challenges brought about by the digitalization of medicine.

-The focus of this teaching platform will be to introduce digital tools from the field of Data Science and explain their use through clinical examples.
-Through interviews and coding sessions with experts in medical data science, concrete data science problems will be solved using statistical or analytical methods and these methods will be explained in an understandable way.
-Our learning platform is designed to create an environment where, with the help of video tutorials and interviews, participants* get the opportunity to learn how to analyze and interpret medical data.
-In order to provide high-quality teaching content, our development team is supported and advised by trained medical didacticians.<br><br>
+The focus of this teaching platform will be to introduce digital tools from the field of Data Science and explain their application through clinical examples.
+By conducting interviews and coding sessions with experts in medical data science, we will solve concrete data science problems using statistical or analytical methods, ensuring they are explained in an understandable manner.
+Our learning platform is designed to create an environment where participants have the opportunity to learn how to analyze and interpret medical data, facilitated by video tutorials and interviews.
+To ensure high-quality teaching content, our development team receives support and guidance from trained medical didacticians.

-Our project is designed to help participants learn the necessary tools of medical data analysis and use them effectively in a healthcare system where medical data is becoming more complex and analytical thinking is becoming more critical.
+Our project aims to help participants learn the necessary tools for medical data analysis and use them effectively in a healthcare system where medical data complexity is increasing, and analytical thinking is becoming more critical.

+This abstract outlines the online platform I will use as my coding journey diary.
+Please check for grammar errors while maintaining a friendly tone.
+Avoid making substantial changes
 <br>

 | Year | jan | feb | mar | apr | may | jun | jul | aug | sep | oct | nov | dec